gchure/phd/src/chapter_08/section_04_counting_repressors.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Given this coarse delineation of cell age by length, we examined how correction factors could be applied to correct for the the undesired systematic error due to dilution of repressors.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Given this coarse delineation of cell age by length, we examined how correction factors could be applied to correct for the undesired systematic error due to dilution of repressors.
 We took the data collected in this work and compared the results to the fold-change in gene expression reported in the literature for the same regulatory architecture.
 Without correcting for undesired cell division, the observed